v2ray/manual/en/configuration/protocols/vmess.md

 * `default`: Optional default client configuration.
 Usually used in detour proxy.
   * `level`: User level.
   * `alterId`: Number of alternative IDs.
 Default value 64.
+* `disableInsecureEncryption` (V2Ray 3.11+): Forbids client for using insecure encryption methods.
+When set to true, connections will be terminated immediately if the following encryption is used.
+Default value `false`.
+  * `none`
+  * `aes-128-cfb`

+## Tips

+* Always use encryption method `"auto"` to stay secure and compatible.